SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 If you don't have an opportunity to install an IDE, you can use some online Java IDE like **Repl.it** [https://repl.it/languages/java](https://repl.it/languages/java).

-### Low- and high-level languages, runtime environments
+### Low- and High-Level Languages, Runtime Environments
 A program is, in essence, a **set of instructions** that ask the computer to carry out specific problems.
 They are entered by the programmer and **executed unconditionally by the machine**.

 There are different types of **programming languages**. **Lowest-level** languages are used to write the **instructions commanding the processor** - **Assembler** is one such language.
 Higher-level languages are utilized to create an operating system, drivers for managing hardware (video card drivers, for example), web browsers, compilers, engines for game graphics (game engines), and other system components and programs.
 Even higher-level languages like **JavaScript**, **C#**, and **Python** are used to create application software, like programs for reading mail or chatting.